framp/fake-template/README.md

 ### Warnings

-Contains `eval` and `with` on the same line
+Contains `eval` and `with` on the same line.

 Also, code inside your expressions have access to anything, so be careful when using strings coming from users

 ### Contributions

-Bug reports highly appreciated
+- Bug reports highly appreciated.

-PRs super welcome
+- PRs super welcome.

 ### TODO
 For completeness' sake it would be good to support [raw_strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Raw_strings).